 Warren Industries History

-Warren Industries was founded in 1971 by entrepreneur Julian Namowicz and now serves customers nationwide from eight locations.
+Warren Industries was founded in 1971 by entrepreneur Julian Namowicz and now serves customers nationwide from six locations.

 Warren Industries has received many corporate-changing projects that ended up defining our company.
 Over our 45-year history, we have grown and expanded in sales, employment, machinery and expertise.

 The following is brief description of Warren’s growth:

 1971: Betty Crocker® and Random House recipe cards for grocery stores — over 10,000,000 decks produced.

 The Random House project became a multi-year order, which involved sending sets of cards to grocery stores.
 Besides cutting, collating, wrapping, and shipping millions of card decks, we also took back any leftover decks when a store was done with the program, sorted and put good decks back in inventory.
 This project kept scores of employees busy with card production and, later, manual sorting.

 1975: Shrinky Dinks — Warren Industries invented the machines that produced the Shrinky Dinks medium, processed the material and assembled all of their kits for 10 years.